aaronbloomfield/ccc/hws/arbitrage/index.md

 -->

 For each DEX, and for each of the two directions (ETH -> TC and TC -> ETH), find the (DEX,currency,amount) combination that maximizes your profit.
 Consider the most profitable such transaction among all the available DEXes.
-If that transaction increases your holdings, then take that action.
+If that transaction increases your holdings in USD, then take that action.
 It's also possible that a *double trade* would yield a profit, where as a single trade would not (for example, exchanging some ETH for some TC in one DEX, and then trading that TC back for more ETH at a different DEX).
 We are not considering double trades for this assignment.

 #### How much to buy